Third Hamdallah Government: Resignation and dissolution

 On 17 June 2015, the Unity Government resigned after President Abbas said it was unable to operate in the Gaza Strip.
 However, Hamas rejected the dissolution of the government without holding discussions with all parties as a unilateral act.
-Prime Minister Rami Hamdallah was ordered him to form a new government, and various Palestinian factions, including Hamas, are to be consulted before a new government is formed.
+Prime Minister Rami Hamdallah was ordered to form a new government, and various Palestinian factions, including Hamas, are to be consulted before a new government is formed.
 In response to the July 2015 reshuffle, Hamas said it was not consulted and opposed the process as unilateral, arguing that any unity government should be a non-political entity, carrying out tasks agreed upon by all factions.
 Hamas said it will retain its control on the Gaza Strip and split from the incoming government if it was not actively included in the process, but preferred a consensus government to govern both the Gaza Strip and West Bank.
 Hamas also denounced the December 2015 reshuffle as a unilateral act and did not recognise the new ministers.

 In the meantime, there had been indirect talks between Hamas and Israel on ways to firm up an informal ceasefire agreement concluded after the 2014 Israel–Gaza conflict,Hamas Rejects 'One-sided' Dissolution of Palestinian Government.
 Haaretz, 17 June 2015 which some commentators have argued prompted Abbas to move to dissolve the unity government.